laelbarlow/amoebae/README.md

 The following setup procedure should work on most Linux HPC clusters.
-This can also be run on Linux or MacOS personal computers, but this is generally not recommended due to requirements of storage (~30GB+) and computation time.
+This can also be run on Linux or MacOS personal computers, but this is generally not recommended due to requirements of storage (~30GB or more) and computation time.

 This workflow has minimal essential dependencies for installation, which are all widely used in the life sciences (see below for installation instructions):